SCLW/Circuitry-Based-Sound/readme.md

 Oscillators built with 2 input NAND Schmitt triggers can be switched on and off manually by using a push button.
-If the push button is not pressed (normally open) the logical low at the second input will always cause a logical hight at the output, no matter which state is present at the other input (see NAND truth table).
+If the push button is not pressed (normally open) the logical low at the second input will always cause a logical high at the output, no matter which state is present at the other input (see NAND truth table).
 The image above shows how to set up a normally open push button as an ON switch to control the sound.
 A [pull down resistor](https://github.com/SCLW/Circuitry-Based-Sound/blob/master/readme.md#pull-up-and-pull-down-resistors) defines the logic state at the input when the push button is open.
 When the push button is closed, the power supply produces a logical high and the NAND gate oscillates.
 This way, the second input acts as a control input for gating the oscillator.
 Instead of a manually controlled push button, a logic signal can be applied to the second input.

 <!-- IMAGE -->